SModelS/smodels/docs/manual/source/RunningSModelS.rst

 A simple example code for this purpose is provided in :download:`examples/Example.py`.
 Below we go step-by-step through this example code:

 * *Import the SModelS methods*.
-Import the methods to be used later.
-If the file is not located in the smodels installation folder simply add "sys.path.append(<smodels installation path>)" before importing smodels
+If the file is not located in the smodels installation folder, simply add "sys.path.append(<smodels installation path>)" before importing smodels

 .. literalinclude:: /examples/Example.py
    :lines: 15-19

 * *Set the path to the database folder*.
-Specify where the SModelS :ref:`database <databaseStruct>` has been installed and load the database
+Specify where the SModelS :ref:`database <databaseStruct>` has been installed and load the database.

 .. literalinclude:: /examples/Example.py
    :lines: 21-22

 * *Path to the input file*.
 Specify the location of the input file.
-It must be a SLHA or LHE file (see :ref:`Basic Input <BasicInput>`)
+It must be a SLHA or LHE file (see :ref:`Basic Input <BasicInput>`).

 .. literalinclude:: /examples/Example.py
    :lines: 31